civicrm/civicrm-dev-docs/docs/tools/git.md

 Here are some examples and counter-examples of NFC:

 * _Non-Functional Change_:
-    * Modify whitepsace in PHP code.
+    * Modify whitespace in PHP code.
     * Update a code comment.
     * Fix a typo or grammatical error in a help dialog.
     * (*Maybe*) Add a new unit-test where there was no coverage before.